-The following standards have been issued but have not yet been adopted at 31 March 2017:
+The following standards have been issued but have not yet been adopted at 31 March 2018: Both will come into effect for the 2018/19 accounts.
+Early adoption is not permitted under the code.

 IAS 9 - Financial Instruments

 CIPFA/LASAAC consider that there is a possibility that the changes introduced by the standard will have a timing and budgetary impact, depending on the individal circumstances of the Group, and are seeking to understand the practical implications before confirming the impact on the Code for 2018/19.